-MBS telehealth items allow midwives to continue to provide essential services to patients within their care.
+MBS telehealth items allow participating midwives to continue to provide essential services to patients within their care.

-Midwives do not need to be in their regular practice to provide telehealth services.
-They should use their provider number for their primary location, and must provide safe services in accordance with normal professional standards.
+Participating midwives do not need to be in their regular practice to provide telehealth services.
+They should use their provider number for their primary location and must provide safe services in accordance with normal professional standards.